GitHaap/MutexLock/README.md

 # MutexLock

-MutexLock class is a mutex getter for C#.
+`MutexLock` class is a mutex getter for C#.

 You can make cross-process exclusions.

 # Usage

-Can be used in combination with "using" statement.
+Can be used in combination with `using` statement.

 ```C#
 using (var mutex = new MutexLock("mutexname", 1000))